learn-co-students/intro-to-capybara-online-web-pt-051319/README.md

 ![Form](https://dl.dropboxusercontent.com/s/1zocl86jv9qguth/2015-09-29%20at%206.00%20PM%20%281%29.png)

-So, we want to write a test that checks that the `get '/'` route brings the user to that page.
+We want to have a test that checks that the `get '/'` route brings the user to that page.

-Let's write this test in `spec/application_integration_spec.rb`.
+Look at this test in `spec/application_integration_spec.rb`.

 File: `spec/application_integration_spec.rb`